lilsnoops2/anm_itops_playbooks/README.md

 If these variables are not passed in via the -e argument, they will be prompted for during the script execution Remember to use -l or --limit to run playbook on specific hosts/groups: Example: -l 'switch,router' will update RADIUS for all devices belonging to groups switch or router.
 - `ansible_user` (required): Username to log in to devices
-- `ansible_password` (required): Password to log in to devices (if a device does not log into a dveice in enable, this same password will be tried for enable mode)
+- `ansible_password` (required): Password to log in to devices (if a device does not log into a device in enable, this same password will be tried for enable mode)
 - `enable` (optional): Enable password for higher privileges, defaults to ansible_password when not defined
 - `organization_prefix` (required): Prefix that will be appended to the RADIUS group and AAA method lists
 - `radius_key` (required): The PSK used for the RADIUS server
 - `timeout` (optional): Timeout in seconds, defaults to 3 seconds
 - `retries` (optional): Amount of times to retry, defaults to 3
-- `deadtime` (optional): Amount of time in muntes before trying a server marked dead again, defaults to 10 minutes
+- `deadtime` (optional): Amount of time in minutes before trying a server marked dead again, defaults to 10 minutes
-- `config_coa` (optional): Set to 'yes' to also confogure COA for the same radius servers using the same key.
+- `config_coa` (optional): Set to 'yes' to also configure COA for the same radius servers using the same key.
 Defaults to 'no'.
-- `config_tester` (optional): Set to 'yes' to also confogure automate tester for the configured radius servers.
+- `config_tester` (optional): Set to 'yes' to also configure automate tester for the configured radius servers.
 Defaults to 'no'.

 **Examples**
 Configures RADIUS on a single device.